Bristol Backgammon Sponsored Awards

 The Handicap Trophy

-From 2005 Ed Turner has sponsored the Handicap Trophy, a prize which goes to the player gaining the most grand prix points in the year's series of six Handicap Knock-outs.
+From 2005 Ed Turner has sponsored the Handicap Trophy, giving trophies to the two players gaining the most grand prix points in the year's series of six Handicap Knock-outs.

 Sportsperson of the Year award

-Starting in 2010, Blaine Buchanan set up an annual sportsmanship award, with a liquid prize from John Sprague of the Merchants Arms, Hotwells.
+Starting in 2010, Blaine Buchanan set up an annual sportsmanship award, initially with a liquid prize from the Merchants Arms, Hotwells, provided by our good friend John Sprague, and later funded by Blaine himself.

 Raising our Profile